pemazzon/bodro/README.md

-# blodro
+# blodro and blodrobold
-The BLOck DRAwing figlet font (DRO for pronounce pourposes)
+The BLOck DRAwing figlet/toilet font (DRO for pronounce pourposes)